N3b3x/hf-as5047u-driver/docs/examples.md

 ## ESP32 (ESP-IDF)

 - 📂 Copy `examples/es32_basic_interface` into an ESP-IDF project
-- 🔧 Implement an `spiBus` using ESP-IDF SPI API
+- 🔧 Implement a `SpiInterface` using ESP-IDF SPI API
 - 🚀 Build and flash using `idf.py flash monitor`
   ```
   Angle: 90.0 deg